The Shaky State Of The Islamic State

 ISIS also has a habit of returning to places where it was dislodged.
 ISIS recaptured the ancient Syrian town of Palmyra last month, several months after it had been driven out.
 For good measure, it recently destroyed part of Palmyra's most famous Roman ruins.

-4. What about 'the day after?'
+4. What about "the day after?"
 What's the plan if ISIS is defeated?

 In Iraq, the path ahead is relatively clear.
 Not easy, but clear.